Why Do I Keep On Hiccuping Now That I Am Pregnant?

 How Can I Deal With Hiccups During Pregnancy?

-Here are some of the most useful tips for you.
+Here are some of the most useful tips for you to deal with the hiccups during pregnancy.
 Hopefully, you will get relief:

-- Dissolving sugar under the tongue: Another helpful as well as handy remedy to deal with episodes of hiccups is to keep one tablespoon sugar under your tongue and wait till it dissolves and enters your body subliminally.
+Dissolving sugar under the tongue: Another helpful, as well as a handy remedy for dealing with episodes of hiccups, is to keep one tablespoon sugar under your tongue and wait till it dissolves and enters your body subliminally.
 Swallowing it may be a task for women who do not like the sweet sugar!

-- Pull out your tongue: Though it may sound silly, but sticking out your tongue as far as you can helps ease the diaphragm and relieve you from hiccups
+Pull out your tongue: Though it may sound silly, but sticking out your tongue as far as you can help ease the diaphragm and relieve you from hiccups

+If pregnant women are getting fetal hiccups regularly, or hiccups more than three times a day, you can consult a doctor.
+The fetal hiccups are a normal thing of the pregnancy, frequently getting in a day can be a sign for the problem with the umbilical cord.
+It is better to consult your doctor and get advice regarding fetal hiccups.
+Hiccups are a minor discomfort that comes along with pregnancy.
+They do not indicate any serious problem for either the mother or the baby and only reflect the body’s mechanism to some physical changes.
+With some natural remedies, these discomforts can solve from the way of enjoying a pregnancy period.
 So, these are the ways that can help you make your hiccups go away.
-They are certainly annoying but they do not indicate anything is wrong with you or with your baby, and they will go away on their own.
-However, if things don’t change even after trying one or all of the above mentioned tips, then it’s better to get in touch with a doctor.
+They are certainly annoying, but they do not indicate anything is wrong with you or with your baby, and they will go away on their own.
+However, if things don’t change even after trying one or all of the above-mentioned tips, then it’s better to get in touch with a doctor.